 From this page, you can search for resources that provide background and policy guidance on smart cities, as well as examples of local plans, policies, and programs that illustrate how cities and counties are applying ICT to improve local government and enhance livability, sustainability, or resilience.

 This PAS Report defines the smart city, offers a framework of three interconnected "ecosystems" to help planners better understand smart city systems, and describes the elements that must be integrated to make a city truly smart.

 Making Sense of the Future

 This edition of PAS QuickNotes introduces the concept of foresight to help planners imagine and prepare their communities for the future.

 In this article, Petra Hurtado, PhD, APA's Research Director, explores emerging topic areas with the potential for high impact on the profession and low preparedness in the planning community.
 Created in partnership with the Lincoln Institute of Land Policy.

-In this article, APA Research Director Petra Hurtado, PhD,, explores the seven game-changing trends, and what they mean for the future of planning.
+In this article, APA Research Director Petra Hurtado, PhD, and APA Research Associate Alexsanda Gomez explore seven need-to-know trends, and what they mean for planners in 2023

 Scenario planning enables professionals, and the public, to respond dynamically to an unknown future.
 On this page, you can search for resources for your community.